thomasfl/open-uri-and-write/README.md

 OpenUriAndWrite is an easy to use wrapper for Net::Dav, making it as easy to write to WebDAV enabled webservers as local files.

+# This is work in progress

+File operations work, but there's still work to be done on directory operations.

 Examples
 --------